 This site was created in honor of Professor Derrick Bell and in recognition of his unparalleled career as a civil rights attorney, legal scholar, professor and political activist.
 It was built to honor Professor Bell’s memory and his legacy by his wife, Janet Dewart Bell, his “adopted daughter” and former student, Lisa Marie Boykin, some of the former Derrick Bell Fellows (Vinay Harpalani, Taja-Nia Henderson, Joy Radice, Anjana Samant and Gabrielle Prisco) and Derrick’s 2011 students at NYU School of Law.
 The Black, Latino, Asian Pacific American Law Alumni Association (BLAPA) at NYU School of Law also provided generous support.

-The Derrick Bell Lecture on Race in American Soceity
+The Derrick Bell Lecture on Race in American Society

-Please join us for the 19th annual Derrick Bell Lecture on Race in American Society on Wednesday, November 5, 2014 at 6 PM at NYU School of Law in the Greenberg Lounge of Vanderbilt Hall located at 40 Washington Square South, NY, NY 10012.
-Professor Stephen B. Bright of Yale Law School and President of the Southern Center for Human Rights will present his lecture titled, “Death Penalty: Still About Race and Poverty.”
-A reception will immediately follow the lecture.
+The 19th annual Derrick Bell Lecture on Race in American Society was held on Wednesday, November 5, 2014 at 6 PM at NYU School of Law in the Greenberg Lounge of Vanderbilt Hall located at 40 Washington Square South, NY, NY 10012.
+Professor Stephen B. Bright of Yale Law School and President of the Southern Center for Human Rights presented his lecture titled, “Death Penalty: Still About Race and Poverty.”
+Check out the lecture by clicking below.

 Thank you to Corporate Counsel Women of Color (CCWC) for celebrating the legacy of Professor Derrick Bell at their annual conference on Thursday, October 9, 2014 in Los Angeles, CA. To view the video played at the conference, click below.